 A Porte in a Hallmark Com

-I have been asked many a time why I watch Hallmark movies when they are all so similar and the simple answer is that not only do I like their predictability but I like their sweet nature.
+I have been asked many a time why I watch Hallmark movies when they are all so similar and the simple answer is that not only do I like their predictability but I like their innocent nature.
 Yes some times a Hallmark movie can get to sweet and predictable but some times they get the blend of sweet innocent fun and familiarity just right.
-This is the case with "Love at the Shore" because you don't need me to tell you that you know where this romantic comedy is going to end up before it begins but the characters are pleasant, the comedy and romance is inoffensive and the locations are attractive.
+This is the case with "Love at the Shore" because you don't need me to tell you that you know where this romantic comedy is going to end up before it begins but the characters are pleasant, the comedy and romance is innocent and the locations are attractive.

-What "Love at the Shore" also has is Peter Porte who visually is undeniably attractive; well his first scene does see him with his shirt off.
-But what Porte gives the movie and the character of Lucas is tons of laid back confidence which makes him both charming and fun, plus he has the pick of some inspiring dialogue.
+What "Love at the Shore" also has is Peter Porte who visually is undeniably attractive; well his first scene sees him with his shirt off.
+But what Porte gives the movie and the character of Lucas is tons of laid back confidence which makes him both charming and fun, plus he has the pick of some surprisingly inspirational dialogue.
 Of course he is the opposite of the more up tight Jenna but Amanda Righetti gives her that other layer which you know behind the wall of protection she has put up against being romantically hurt is a fun loving mum.